mijara/verdant_old/design/class.md

         myFloat = value + 2;
     }
     ```
     That method will be called automatically.
-And the getter will be:
+And the getter would be:
     ```
     get myFloat()
     {
         return myFloat;
     }
     ```
-    Note that the type returned is not needed.
+    Note that the return type is not needed.

 - Attributes that are marked with a `!` at the end of the type are readonly.

 ## Methods
 - Methods are public by default.
 - You can pass a primitive type by reference by receiving `<type>&` as parameter.
-- The constructor is just another method, is public by default and is called when the client calls new MyClass();
+- The constructor is just another method, is public by default and is called when the client calls new `<class-name>()`.
+-

 ## Example
 ```